 - Send a ”health” kit or comfort kit — soup, tea, cold medication, thermometer, tissues, hand sanitizer, crackers, comfort items.

 - Remember confidentiality issues.
-If your student visits the health center, they will not be able to talk to you about her illness without her permission.
+If your student visits the health center, they will not be able to talk to you about your student’s illness without permission.
 Don’t call the clinic or the Resident Director and ask for information.
 Remember that at this stage you will need to communicate with your student, not the school.
-(However, if you have concerns about your student, or are worried that he is not getting the help that he needs, certainly call the Residence Director.
-He may not be able to tell you anything, but he may be able to discreetly check on your student.)
+(However, if you have concerns about your student, or are worried that they are not getting the help that they need, certainly call the Residence Director.
+They may not be able to tell you anything, but may be able to discreetly check on your student.)

 - If you sense that your student is more than mildly sick, use your judgment.
-If you feel he should come home, discuss it with your student.
-Suggest that he discuss it with the health professionals on campus.
-Sometimes a day or two at home will help him recharge and be better able to cope.
+If you feel they should come home, discuss it with your student.
+Suggest that they discuss it with the health professionals on campus.
+Sometimes a day or two at home will help your student recharge and be better able to cope.